 The only copy of RatBas we’ve been able to locate is version 2.13 from a shareware CD-ROM titled “PC-SIG Library Eighth Edition From PC-SIG (April 1990)” on DISK0003.

-For more classic PC software experiences, see the PCjs collection of IBM PC Application Demos.
+For more classic PC software, see the PCjs collection of IBM PC Application Demos.

 Directory Listing of RatBas 2.13